MagnusAuGrimmus/BlockchainExperiments/README.md

 ## Running the tests

 To run the tests, you must initialize truffle's testrpc, compile and deploy the contracts, and run the tests

-### Break down into end to end tests

-Explain what these tests test and why

 ```
 rm -r build